HairyFotr/nightowls/manuscript/howforprogrammers.md

 When I tried methylone I specifically wanted to test how well it worked for improving cognitive performance.
 At first it seemed to work very well - I improved my time my record in a Colin McRae game by almost a minute on a 4 minute track.
 It felt like I could see into the future and was so at one with the car and keyboard that my reflexes were far too fast to follow with my conscious mind.

 But the stimulating effect became too much after about twenty minutes and I could no longer focus enough to follow the game.
-My muscle response became too rigid as well and I lacked the fine motor control required to type with any finese.
+My muscle response became too rigid as well and I lacked the fine motor control required to type with any finesse.

 Not a very productive stimulant therefore, but I did talk like the wind all night, unable to stop, my mind kept racing and I couldn't sit still until about 8am when I was physically exhausted but had a hard time falling asleep.